Edmir-Demaj/HopeForCancer/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML)- was utilized in this project to structure the web pages in a semantically meaningful way, prioritizing better accessibility.
 * [CSS3](https://en.wikipedia.org/wiki/CSS)- was used in this project to leverage its advanced styling capabilities and enhance the visual appearance of the website.
 * [JavaScript](https://www.javascript.com/)- in this project, JavaScript code is kept minimal.
-It is primarily utilized to automatically hide alert messages after 3 seconds and display a "Move to Top" button upon scrolling. another function used was to update copyrights year with actual year.
+It is primarily utilized to automatically hide alert messages after 3 seconds and display a "Move to Top" button upon scrolling.
+Another function used was to update copyrights year with actual year.
 * [Python](https://www.python.org/)- was utilized to create database models, create all the views for web app funcionality, create forms used throughout the website, connect URL paths and install necessary dependencies specified in the requirements.txt file for the successful execution of this project.
+Python was used to write automated tests as well.

 ## Django Packages